Modeling Business Goals with ArchiMate

 With ArchiMate’s motivation elements, you can visualize business goals and their relations to different stakeholders and processes.
 This avoids focusing on micro-level objectives and helps ensure your processes are aligned with the high-level goals of your organization.
 Of course, strategy modeling is just a means to the end of enabling behavior that aligns itself with your organization’s overall goals.
 At the end of the day, it’s your ability to create a culture that embraces high-level business goals that makes or breaks the company.

-To get started with enterprise architecture modeling now, sign up for a free trial of Signavio Process Manager.
+To get started with enterprise architecture modeling now, sign up for a free trial of SAP Signavio Process Manager.